ricmmartins/elk-stack-azure/README.md

 ![kibana-1](/kibana-1.png)

-Then click on Discover where we will create the indexing pattern:
+Then click to create the index pattern:

 ![kibana-2](/kibana-2.png)